Finiteness of 3-manifolds associated with non-zero degree mappings: Local Domination

 Let $f: M\to N$ be a map of non-zero degree.
 After a homotopy of $f$ we may assume that $f^{-1}(\TT)$ is a non-empty collection of disjoint non-parallel closed incompressible surfaces in $M$.
 Let $\MM_f$ be the union of all components of $M\setminus f^{-1}(\TT)$ and of all their double coverings.
 By definition we have $\MM_f \subset \MM$.

 Let $N_i \subset N$ be a Seifert fibered JSJ-piece.
 Then $N_i$ is dominated by at least one component $M_i$ of $M\setminus f^{-1}(\TT)$.
-Then the finiteness of such JSJ-pieces $N_i$ with an orientable base follows immediately from assertion (2) of Proposition \ref{reduction1} and Proposition \ref{reduction2}.
+Then the finiteness of such JSJ-pieces $N_i$ with an orientable base follows immediately from Corollary \ref{reduction3} and Proposition \ref{reduction2}.

 If $N_i$ has a non-orientable base orbifold, let $\tilde N_i$ be the unique double cover of $N_i$ which is Seifert fibered with an orientable base.
-Then a standard argument show that a double cover $\tilde M_i$ of $M_i$ dominates $\tilde N_i$.
-Thus we get the finiteness of such 3-manifolds $\tilde N_i$ as above from Propositions \ref{reduction1} and \ref{reduction2}.
-Since any involution on such Seifert manifolds $N_i$ is conjugate to a fiber preserving one by [MS], there are only finitely many conjugacy classes of involutions on each $\tilde N_i$.
+Then a standard argument shows that a double cover $\tilde M_i$ of $M_i$ dominates $\tilde N_i$.
+Thus we get the finiteness of such 3-manifolds $\tilde N_i$ as above from Corollary \ref{reduction3} and Proposition \ref{reduction2}.
+Since any involution on such Seifert manifolds $N_i$ is conjugate to a fiber preserving one by \cite{MS}, there are only finitely many conjugacy classes of involutions on each $\tilde N_i$.
 This implies the finiteness of the Seifert JSJ-pieces $N_i$.